Palm leaf branch

 Manatee Safety.

-Manatees are protected by the Florida Manatee Sanctuary Act, and are federally protected by both the Marine Mammal Protection Act and the Endangered Species Act.
-Observe all no wake zones and all boating signs to protect these gentle giants.
+Manatees are protected by the Florida Manatee Sanctuary Act and are federally protected by both the Marine Mammal Protection Act and the Endangered Species Act.
+Observe all no-wake zones and all boating signs to protect these gentle giants.

 NOTE: You will not be cited if you accidentally collide with a manatee while obeying speed restrictions.
-Please take immediate action and call Florida Fish and Wildlife Conservation Commission (FWC).
+Please take immediate action and call the Florida Fish and Wildlife Conservation Commission (FWC).

 Adventure Awaits.

-Join us as we explore the wild side of Palm Beach County at FREE naturalist-led events that provide one-of-a-kind experiences like guided hikes, paddles, bike rides, wildlife tracking and more.
+Join us as we explore the wild side of Palm Beach County at FREE naturalist-led events that provide one-of-a-kind experiences like guided hikes, paddles, bike rides, wildlife tracking, and more.
 Each event aims to inspire and help connect people with nature.